 \item Light tailed (LRDL): Suppose (LRDL) holds with $\gamma$.
 If $m^{5/2-\gamma}n^{1/2-\gamma}l^2(n) \to 0$, then for any fixed $0<u<1$, \item Heavy-tailed (SRDL): Suppose (SRDL) holds and $\IE(|\epsilon_j|^{q})<\infty$ for some $1<q<2$.
 If $m=O(n^{k})$ for some $k<(q-1)/(q+1)$, then for any fixed $0<u<1$,

 \item Heavy-tailed (LRDL): Suppose (LRDL) holds with $\gamma$.
-If $m=O(n^{k})$ for some $k<(q \gamma -1)/(2q+1-q \gamma)$, then for any fixed $0<u<1$, \end{compactitem} \end{theorem} A technical fact about these results are that their proofs are heavily dependent on the linear structure.
-We believe that it is an important task to extend these to more general non-linear scenario but it comes at the cost of some more abstraction in how these nonlinear processes are posited.
-We use a very general framework of functional dependence from \cite{wu05} to first describe the class of non-linear process and then provide analogues of central limit theorem and quantile consistency results.
+If $m=O(n^{k})$ for some $k<(q \gamma -1)/(2q+1-q \gamma)$, then for any fixed $0<u<1$, \end{compactitem} \end{theorem} A technical fact about these results is that their proofs are heavily dependent on the linear structure.
+We believe that it is an important task to extend these to the more general non-linear scenarios but it comes at the cost of some more abstraction in how these nonlinear processes are posited.
+We use a very general framework of functional dependence form \cite{wu05} to first describe the class of non-linear process and then provide analogs of central limit theorem and quantile consistency results.